jinayshah86/notebook/docs/python/logging.md

 method, and the `disable_existing_loggers` parameter is used to keep or disable the loggers that are present when the function is called.
 It defaults to `True` if not mentioned.
+If `propagate` attribute evaluates to true, events logged to this logger will be passed to the handlers of higher level (ancestor) loggers, in addition to any handlers attached to this logger.

 #### Dictionary approach